Ninjalah/SaibaRobo/README.md

 # Brainstorming

+## General Notes
+* Change chances of Lightning Device spawning vs EMP.
+Currently, after level 4, chance of Lightning Device is higher than EMP.

+* Change chances of Terminatron spawning to be lower until level 5.

+* Update inventory so that it appears ordered.

 ## Player
 ### Stats
 * DX/CN: (Dexterity/Cunning) Determines player ability to make saving throws in dire situations (such as, mecharachnid grapple).